Brookfield's battery maker Clarios eyes nearly $11 bln valuation in U.S. IPO - Up News Info

 Article content

+On a fully diluted basis, which includes mandatory convertible preferred stock, Clarios would be valued at $11.2 billion at the maximum price target.

-The company, which Reuters earlier reported was aiming to be valued at around $20 billion, had confidentially filed for a listing in May.
+The company, which said it has an enterprise valuation of $18 billion, had confidentially filed for a listing in May.

-Clarios products are used in more than 140 countries, with one in three cars on the road globally using a battery made by the company, according to its website.
+Clarios products are used in more than 140 countries, with a third of cars on the road globally using its batteries, according to its website.

+The company had revealed that its revenue dropped 11% to $7.6 billion for the year ended Sept.30, 2020, with a net loss of $399 million as the COVID-19 pandemic dented demand.
+It had reported a profit of $25 million a year earlier.

-Brookfield bought Clarios in 2019 from Johnson Controls International, a maker of digital solutions for buildings, for $13.2 billion, in one of the biggest deals clinched by the asset manager.
+Brookfield bought Clarios in 2019 from Johnson Controls International, a maker of digital solutions for buildings, for $13.2 billion including debt, in one of the biggest deals clinched by the asset manager.

 Clarios is also backed by one of Canada’s biggest state pension investors, Caisse de dépôt et placement du Québec (CPDQ).